 GREECE - 365 days and 6000 miles ago

-Woohoo!
-The start of my long-overdue blog, which I think I'll call a 'journal' for the sake of being just a tad different ;) The intention is to use this space to share behind-the-scenes looks at photo shoots, random collections of film photos I take of adventures and everyday life, and travel photos and stories.
+Welp, here I go seeing if I can keep up with a blog.
+The intention is to use this space to share behind-the-scenes looks at photo shoots, random collections of film photos I take of adventures and everyday life, and travel photos and stories.
 Today just happens to be the one-year anniversary of the day I left on one of my favorite trips ever, visiting Greece with some of my favorite ladies -- so I thought I'd reminisce and share some photos here to immortalize the incredible adventures that were had.

 One of my favorite things about this trip will always be how I ended up on it in the first place.
 In March of 2021, I did a shoot with a friend of a friend of a friend named Sarah, who brought along her best pal Carli.
 I immediately bonded with these two babes, who are just as fun and hilarious as they are beautiful.
 A few weeks later Carli called me up and asked, "Wanna go to Greece with us this summer?"
 I said "SAY LESS" and the rest was history.
 Some may say it's crazy that we barely knew each other before spending two full weeks traveling together across the world, but I say that there's no better way to become fast friends than through sharing these wild, once in a lifetime experiences.
 And as a photographer, it was a full-body YES for me to summer in Europe with two models who were down for all of my crazy photo ideas (more below).